 Revelation for Peter to Kill and Eat

 Peter learned that all meats are clean as God told him, “Rise, Peter, kill and eat” of animals considered unclean under the Law of Moses (Acts 10:9–16).
-Peter also explained, “God has shown me that I should not call any person common or unclean” (Acts 10:28).
+Peter later explained, “God has shown me that I should not call any person common or unclean” (Acts 10:28).
 Furthermore, Peter declared, “Truly I understand that God shows no partiality, but in every nation anyone who fears Him and does what is right is pleasing to Him” (Acts 10:34–35).
-This vision revealed that God makes clean the people among the nations by Christ but it also reflected the original intent of God’s food laws for the nation of Israel.
+This vision revealed that God makes people from among the nations clean by Christ but the vision also reflects the original intent of God’s food laws for the nation of Israel.
 Ancient Israel’s diet set them apart and increased their health.
-A kosher diet today is a biblical healthy diet but it is not commanded for all believers.
+A kosher diet today is a healthy diet but it is not commanded for all.

 Clean Foods under the Law of Moses

 While Jesus declared all meats clean to eat, He may not have eaten anything that was unclean according to the Law of Moses.
-Jesus did reveal that He came to fulfill the Law and the prophets so He made the diet that Moses gave to the Israelites no longer needed for those who trust in His teaching as the Son of God.
-Christians are not under the Law of Moses and not under any food law (Romans 7:1–6; 2 Corinthians 3:4–18; Hebrews 8:13).
-Bring under grace rather than law does not make edible things into natural foods created by God to be received with thanksgiving (1 Timothy 4:1–5).
+Jesus did reveal that He came to fulfill the Law and the prophets so He made the diet that Moses gave to the Israelites no longer needed for those who trust in Him as the Son of God.
+Christians are not under the Law of Moses and not under law other than the law of faith in Christ (Romans 7:1–6; 2 Corinthians 3:4–18; Hebrews 8:13).
+Being under grace rather than law does not make edible things into natural foods created by God to be received with thanksgiving (1 Timothy 4:1–5).

 God gave Israel their food laws to eat clean meats for their own blessing as a people set apart by God as His holy people (Leviticus 11).
 God’s food laws indeed increased their health.
 God commanded Israel to eat animals with cloven split hooves that chew the cud, fish with scales and fins, birds without an extra high toe, hopping insects without wings, and to eat nothing that dies naturally (Deuteronomy 14:1–21).
 God’s instruction to Israel reveals that not all things edible are good for the body.
 Israel’s food laws made them aware that God created foods to be received with thanksgiving.